unlock-protocol/unlock/unlock-protocol-com/blog/gitcoin-grants.md

 Unlock Labs will match up to $25,000 in UDT tokens for projects that get funding from their own communities.
 Did you have an idea to build a project that uses Unlock?
 Summer is a good time to get started and you should start by creating a Grant on Gitcoin!

+<blockquote>Interested in applying for a Gitcoin Grant?
+Check out <a href=https://unlock-protocol.com/guides/gitcoin-grants/>The Unofficial Guide to Gitcoin Grants</a>, which provides an introduction to the Gitcoin Grants program and tips for first-time applicants.</blockquote>

 Here are a few ideas of projects that we would love the community to build, but of course, feel free to bring your own ideas too.

 ### IoT x Unlock for Physical Spaces